 Speech & Language Therapy

 The Speech and Language Therapy Service endeavours to maximise each students individual communication potential.
-Each childs speech, language and communication needs are identified in their Statement of Special Educational Needs.
+Each childs speech, language and communication needs are identified in their Education Health Care Plan.
 These needs are reassessed each year as part of the educational Annual Review Process.

 The Speech and Language Therapy service work with those children who have a specific statemented need for Speech and Language Therapy.
 However, any child may be referred to the service by anyone who has concerns.